kingluddite/web-dev-notes/js/basics/06-objects.md

 }
 ```

-output
+### Output in Console

 ![output of for in loop](https://i.imgur.com/aBtIVfx.png)

-* the object is added after the `in`
+* The object is added after the `in`
-* the variable `key` refers to the property name in the object
+* The variable `key` refers to the property name in the object
 * `key` can be changed to anything you want
 * `for`, `var` and `in` are key words and can't be changed

 ## How do we access the key name values?
-* the only way to access a key name value is with the square brackets
+* The only way to access a key name value is with the square brackets
 * You CAN NOT use dot notation
-* remember only bracket notation will work when using a `for in` loop
+* Remember only bracket notation will work when using a `for in` loop

 ```js
 var person = {